This page answers questions related to upgrading projects and billing.

 By default, free projects stop running after about 30 minutes of idle time.
 This makes doing an overnight research computation – e.g., searching for special prime numbers – impossible.

-With an increased idle timeout, projects are allowed to run longer unattended.
+There is an advanced license option to prevent idle timeouts completely: see Always running.
 Processes might still stop if they use too much memory, crash due to an exception, or if the server they are running on is rebooted.

 Projects do not stop if you are continuously using them, and there are no daily or monthly caps on how much you may use a CoCalc project, even a free one.